thomasvdj/vorostereology/README.md

 # vorostereology
 A Python package for computing Laguerre tessellations (aka Laguerre-Voronoi diagrams) and planar sections (cross sections) of these tessellations.
 In particular, centroidal Laguerre tessellations with a chosen cell volume distribution can be computed.

 While the pacakge is fully functional I intend to re-write some parts still, both for increasing performance as for better organizing the code structure.
 Documentation is currently limited to docstrings in _init_.py and the demos in the "examples" folder.
 The package uses source code of the C++ package Voro++, and the Python package pyvoro.
-The License accompanied with these software packages is located in the folder "voro++_pyvoro_license".
+The License accompanied with these software packages is LICENSE.txt.

 # Warning
 The package may still change in functionality and implementation, backwards compatibility is not yet guaranteed.